dimichelec/BeatSaberMan/README.md

 BeatSaberMan is an open source Beat Saber custom song manager written by [Carmen DiMichele](https://dimichelec.wixsite.com/carmendimichele)

-This C# Windows WPF app makes it easy to review the list of custom songs you currently have installed on Beat Saber, see play stats, and delete a song folder.
+This C# Windows WPF app makes it easy to review the list of custom songs you currently have installed on Beat Saber, see play stats, fix a song that has bad beatmaps that won't load, and delete a song folder and its contents.

 <!-- --------------------------------------------------------------------